leonid-shevtsov/railsbug/README.md

+**This project is discontinued.** I'm just not using Firefox, so I have no interest in working on it.

+You may fork the code and fix it.
+Or, [rails_panel](https://github.com/dejan/rails_panel) is a good alternative for Google Chrome.

+This codebase is useful as an illustration that Firebug addon development is not much fun. :)

 # RailsBug - debug Rails apps from Firebug!

-**WARNING** this is alpha stuff!
-Bugs and feature requests are welcome.

 Installable via [RailsBug @ Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/railsbug/).